arymehta/Scribe/README.md

     @scribe <action> <path>
 ```

-- However the above approach is limited to a sub-directory simply because LLM larger token size would mean higher cost.
+- However, the above approach is limited to a sub-directory simply because LLM larger token size would mean higher cost.

-## In Future there are a few approaches, which we read about
+## In Future, there are a few approaches, which we read about
-- Clone the repo, creat a vector db for it and query.
-But cloning would mean that repo should be public so that looks like a limitation.
+- Clone the repo, create a vector db for it and query.
+But cloning would mean that repo should be public, so that looks like a limitation.
-- Another apporach would be to go through sub directories and document each of them individually.
-Then finally append all of them together to parent directory.
+- Another approach would be to go through subdirectories and document each of them individually.
+Then, finally, append all of them together to the parent directory.
-- Third would be to keep docs for each sub dir seperate, a common practice in large code bases. (the route we took)
+- Third would be to keep docs for each sub dir separate, a common practice in large code bases. (the route we took)

 Made by [Hardik Mutha](https://github.com/HardikMutha) and [Aryan Mehta](https://github.com/arymehta)